rll/rllab/docs/user/cluster.rst

     aws_access_key_id = (your access key)
     aws_secret_access_key = (your access secret)

-5. Make sure rllab is set up as usual.

-6. Open a new terminal to make sure that the environment variables configured are in effect.
+5. Open a new terminal to make sure that the environment variables configured are in effect.
 Also make sure you are using the Py3 version of the environment (:code:`source activate rllab3`).
-Then, run the set up script:
+Then, run the setup script:

 .. code-block:: bash

     python scripts/setup_ec2_for_rllab.py

-7. If the script runs fine, you've fully set up rllab for use on EC2!
+6. If the script runs fine, you've fully set up rllab for use on EC2!
 Try running :code:`examples/cluster_demo.py` to launch a single experiment on EC2.
 If it succeeds, you can then comment out the last line :code:`sys.exit()` to launch the whole set of 15 experiments, each on an individual machine running in parallel.
 You can sign in to the EC2 panel to `view spot instance requests status <https://us-west-1.console.aws.amazon.com/ec2sp/v1/spot/home?region=us-west-1>`_ or `running instances <https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#Instances:sort=desc:instanceId>`_.

-8. While the experiments are running (or when they are finished), use :code:`python scripts/sync_s3.py first-exp` to download stats collected by the experiments.
+7. While the experiments are running (or when they are finished), use :code:`python scripts/sync_s3.py first-exp` to download stats collected by the experiments.
 You can then run :code:`python rllab/viskit/frontend.py data/s3/first-exp` and navigate to `http://localhost:5000 <http://localhost:5000>`_ to view the results.